Knowledge Base

 What Is Interaction To Next Paint (INP)?

-Interaction to Next Paint (INP) is a field metric that measures page responsiveness.
-A page is considered responsive if it responds to user input quickly.
+Interaction to Next Paint (INP) is a field metric that measures the responsiveness of a webpage to user interactions.

 Interaction to Next Paint (INP) diagram